dimgrev/Xporter/README.md

 ## Instalation
 ##### [Using NuGet]
-Search into the NuGet packages the library or run the following command:
+Search into the NuGet (prerelease) packages the library or run the following command:

-PM> Install-Package Xporter.Core -Version 0.1.1-alpha
+PM> Install-Package Xporter.Core -Version 0.2.0-alpha

 ##### [Manual]
 * Download this repository: <a href="https://github.com/dimgrev/Xporter/archive/main.zip" target="_blank">here</a>